-name [str] Name of the observable.
-Since this name will be used in eval() calls for cuts, this should not contain spaces or special characters.

-fn [function] A function with signature observable(particles) where the input arguments are lists of MadMinerParticle instances (ordered in the same way as in the LHE file) and a float is returned.
-The function should raise a RuntimeError to signal that it is not defined.

-required [bool, optional] Whether the observable is required.
+- name [str] Name of the observable.
+Since this name will be used in eval() calls for cuts, this should not contain spaces or special characters. - fn [function] A function with signature observable(particles, leptons, photons, jets, met) where all arguments are lists of MadMinerParticle instances and a float is returned. particles are the truth-level particles, ordered in the same way as in the LHE file, and no smearing is applied. leptons, photons, jets, and met have smearing applied.
+The function should raise a RuntimeError to signal that it is not defined. - required [bool, optional] Whether the observable is required.
 If True, an event will only be retained if this observable is successfully parsed.
 For instance, any observable involving "j[1]" will only be parsed if there are at least two jets passing the acceptance cuts.
-Default value: False.

-default [float or None, optional] If required=False, this is the placeholder value for observables that cannot be parsed.
+Default value: False. - default [float or None, optional] If required=False, this is the placeholder value for observables that cannot be parsed.
 None is replaced with np.nan.
 Default value: None.